TVDOfficial/Project_CHIMERA/README.md

     *   Retro Snake Game
     *   Connection Monitor
 *   **Theming:** Choose from multiple visual themes (Chimera Dark, Chimera Light, Cyber Blue).
+*   **Application Update Banner:** Notifies users of new application versions with a download link.
 *   **Background Effects:** Toggle subtle background particle animations.
 *   **API Integration:** Supports OpenWeatherMap, YouTube Data API (for search), and OpenAI API.
 *   **Local Storage:** Settings, widget configurations, and some widget data (like notes, tasks, chat history) are saved locally in your browser.
 *   **Context Menu & Info Panel:** Easy access to settings, widget management, and help.
+*   **Enhanced Reset Options:** Differentiates between a full factory reset (clearing all settings and layout) and a layout-only reset via the context menu.

 ## For Users (Running the Interface)